-Desmond Alugnoa, Co-founder of GAYO and Initiator of the Zero Waste Cities Programme
+Desmond Alugnoa, Co-Founder of GAYO and Initiator of the Zero Waste Cities Programme

 Air pollution is the second biggest threat to health in Ghana and causes 28,000 premature deaths a year.
 Waste burning is one of the main sources of air pollution in Ghana, while decomposing organic waste in landfills is a major source of methane.